 This value placed on education through accreditation is an American concept, as other colleges throughout the world often are operated by governments.
 Colleges and universities in the U.S. are privately owned, therefore a desire for accreditation is important to show potential students that this college or that college offers the best in education.
-This becomes even more important when you consider less-well-known universities.
-For example, everyone should know that an institution like Northwestern is accredited.
-However, a less-known college like Western International University must place more emphasis on their accreditation.
-It is important to realize that accreditation is entirely voluntary, and that accrediting agencies — like colleges — are run by private, nongovernmental agencies.
+But, it is important to realize that accreditation is entirely voluntary, and that accrediting agencies — like colleges — are run by private, nongovernmental agencies.

 The lack of control over accreditation, then, makes this process very risky for the student.
 For instance, there are no significant national standards for accreditation.
 What is considered credible in the south may not be credible in the north, and what is credible in one state may not pass muster in another state.
 Additionally, since accreditation is a voluntary effort for the college, some great schools may need to bypass accreditation because it is an expensive process.
 Or, they may have applied for accreditation, but may not receive approval until well past your graduation date.